jackyzha0/quartz/content/_index.md

 - History of traversed notes

 ### Quick capture.
 Anywhere.
-Capture notes anywhere with an array of supported platforms.
+Capture notes anywhere with an array of supported platforms and built-in sync between all platforms.
 - Chrome & Firefox extension
 - Android & iOS app
+- Web app
-- Web / Desktop app (coming soon)
+- Desktop app (coming soon)
+- Safari extension (coming soon)

 ### Full control of your notes
 Keep a backup of your notes or sync with other note-taking applications